Tyler-R-Kendrick/dotnet-migrations/docs/Technologies/WinForms/README.md

 ## Overview

 Windows Forms (WinForms) has been a popular framework for building Windows desktop applications.
-With the advent of newer technologies like WPF, UWP, and .NET MAUI, developers have more modern options.
+With the advent of newer technologies like WPF, UWP, .NET MAUI, and **blazor**, developers have more modern options.
 This guide outlines the best practices for migrating from WinForms to these platforms.

 ## Decision Tree for Migration